adechlien/adech-theme-zed/README.md

 <img src="images/terminal-colors.png" alt="terminal colors" width="360"/>

 ## Installation and Use
-Sadly, **Adech Theme** is not yet available in Zed Extensions .
+**Adech Theme** is already available in Zed Extensions.

-Until then, you can install it by downloading the `adech.json` in the `.config/zed/themes` and activate it in the `Themes Options`.
+To install it, just go to Zed Editor > Extensions > Adech Theme.

 ## How to contribute
 Everyone is free to fork, make changes and fix issues 😄.